 If you know audio gear, you know the Sennheiser HD 650.
 The company’s flagship from 2003 to 2009, this open-back headphone has shown serious staying power.
 Praised for its richly detailed, effortlessly enjoyable sound, it remains one of the most talked-about products on Head-Fi today—and is still widely considered among the best headphones under $1,000.
 So when we teamed up with Sennheiser on its first-ever community-driven design partnership, the HD 650 was a natural place to start.
 A new revision of the popular all-rounder, the Massdrop x Sennheiser HD 6XX has that same great sound plus a few updates, and a price that makes it even easier to love.
 More than 30,000 members have picked it up to date.

-Note: This drop is limited to 10,000 units.
+Note: This drop will close at 45,050 units sold.
 Shipping is free to US members and $15 per unit internationally.
 Each member can purchase up to five (5) HD 6XXs.
 All units will be serialized.

 Crafted with the modern audiophile in mind, the HD 6XX replaces the HD 650’s gray colorway with something darker and more dramatic: a deep midnight blue.
 The silver nameplates have been swapped for black plates with contrasting silver text—and the Massdrop logo is silk-screened on the inside of the headband, just above the right cup, with the serial number located just above the left cup.
 Based on feedback from the community, this iteration has also been updated with a detachable 6-foot cable (compared to the original’s 10-foot cable) and a ⅛-inch plug, which is more versatile for everyday laptop, phone, and DAP use than the standard ¼-inch plug.
 Of course, the HD 6XX comes with a ¼-inch adapter for those who want it.